FillyPhan/Magic-8-Ball/README.md

 Me and a fellow beginner wanted to see if we could quickly build a nice looking magic 8 ball program from scratch.
 This is mine.
 Basically you just input a question, and then press ENTER.
 The program returns one of 20 possible answers in the top middle of the screen.
 It is completely random.

 # Usage
 Currently made for desktop only.
 To use, just drag index.html file to your browser tab.
 It is a one file program less than 150 total lines of code.
+Easily edit with your own answers by either adding or replacing strings in the "answer" array.

 # Future
 The first update will probably be sound and movement of the 8 ball upon pressing ENTER.